Chicks & Ducklings

 Please Note: Day-old chicks/ducklings

-Therefore, when you are picking up your order and travelling more than an hour from our farm we suggest ordering a standard sixed chick box that comes with a heat pack or adding a 72-hour heat pack onto your existing order.
+Therefore, when you are picking up your order and traveling more than an hour from our farm we suggest ordering a standard-sized chick box that comes with a heat pack or adding a 72-hour heat pack to your existing order.

 (These are Jersey Giant Chicks from Wild Acres)